Hullabalo/ComfyUI-Loop/README.md

 ![alt text](https://github.com/Hullabalo/ComfyUI-Loop/blob/main/inpainting_loop.png?raw=true)

 The code is fairly basic, but special care was taken to protect the image data to prevent degradation.
 Visually, there is no loss in quality after 150 iterations.
-Theoretically, the same result should hold even after a thousand successive saves.
+Theoretically, the same result should hold even after a thousand successive loops/saves.

 **Usage**
 - feed image path with /path/to/image.ext (png, jpg, gif, tiff... :)) in 'Load Image (Loop)' Node